-- Melt butter and sugar together, in a large saucepan over medium heat, until sugar dissolves.
-Whisk in cocoa.
-Let the mixture cool slightly.
-Set aside.
+- Melt butter and sugar together in a large saucepan over medium heat until sugar dissolves.
+Whisk in cocoa; mix to incorporate.
+Remove from heat.
+Set aside and let the mixture cool slightly.

 - Whisk together, in a mixing bowl, 2 tablespoons of water, 2 teaspoons baking powder, and 1 teaspoon oil; mix well to combine.
 Add buttermilk, applesauce, vanilla, and food coloring; whisk to combine.

 - Add the cocoa mixture to the buttermilk mixture.
 Add flour, the remaining teaspoon of baking powder, and salt; whisk to combine.
 Transfer the batter to the prepared pan.